CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 apply-twice = {!!}
 ```

-* Pen and paper exercise: Check that `f ∘ id` and `id ∘ f` act the
+Pen and paper exercise: Check that `f ∘ id` and `id ∘ f` act the same
- same as `f` on any argument.
-In Part 2 of this course, we'll be able
+as `f` on any argument.
+In Part 2 of this course, we'll be able to
- to express that fact in theory and have Agda verify that it is
+express that fact in theory and have Agda verify that it is correct!
- correct!

 ## Pair types

 The other basic type forming operation we have is the type of pairs.
 The pair of the elements `a : A` and `b : B` is written `(a , b)`,
 which is an element of the type `A × B`.
 The space before the comma is
-necessary, or Agda thinks you are referring to a variable called `a,`.
+necessary, or Agda thinks you are referring to a variable called "`a,`".

 ```
 pair× : {A : Type} → {B : Type} → A → B → (A × B)